uzFer/Portfolio-Website/README.md

 # Portfolio Website
 ### Brief Overview ###
 This simple, responsive portfolio website highlights my programming skills, professional and volunteer experience, and my projects.
-Feel free to contact me for more information.
-Currently updating this portfolio website with a different design and tech stack.
+Feel free to contact me for more information!

 ### Tech Used ###
-- Plain HTML, CSS, JavaScript
+- HTML, CSS, and JavaScript
-- Heroku to deploy
+- Deployed on Heroku